A randomized multi-index sequential Monte Carlo method: Motivating problems

 where $\cC\cN(0,1)$ denotes a standard complex normal distribution, $\xi_{k}^{*}$ is the complex conjugate of $\xi_{k}$, $\phi_{k}(z) \propto \exp[\pi i z \cdot k]$ are Fourier series basis functions (with $i=\sqrt{-1}$) and

-The coefficient $\beta$ controls the smoothness.
+The coefficient $r$ controls the smoothness, and here we will choose $r=1.6$.
 Note that the periodic prior measure is defined on $[0,2]^2$ so that no boundary conditions are imposed on the sub-domain $[0,1]^2$.
 Then, the posterior distribution is given by

 where $\pi_0$ is constructed in (\ref{eqn:gaussian_pro}) and $L(x)$ is constructed in (\ref{eqn:likelihood_lgc}) (or (\ref{eqn:likelihood_lgp})).